Erik Hanson (baseball)

 Erik Brian Hanson (born May 18, 1965) is an American former Major League Baseball pitcher.
-During an 11-year baseball career, he pitched for the Seattle Mariners (1988–1993), Cincinnati Reds (1994), Boston Red Sox (1995), and Toronto Blue Jays (1996–1998), and was known for possessing an excellent curveball.
+During an 11-year baseball career, he pitched for the Seattle Mariners (1988–1993), Cincinnati Reds (1994), Boston Red Sox (1995), and Toronto Blue Jays (1996–1998) and was known for throwing an excellent curveball.
+He was an All-Star in 1995.

 Amateur career

-Raised in Kinnelon, New Jersey, he excelled at soccer and basketball at Peddie School in Hightstown, New Jersey while playing junior varsity baseball in his freshman year before playing golf the following semester.
-Missing baseball, he came back and played summer baseball after his sophomore year, which also saw him get a growth spurt that saw him graduate at 6'5”, as compared to entering freshman year at 5'6”.
+Raised in Kinnelon, New Jersey, Hanson excelled at soccer and basketball at Peddie School in Hightstown, New Jersey, while playing junior varsity baseball in his freshman year before playing golf the following semester.
+Missing baseball, he came back and played summer baseball after his sophomore year, which also saw him get a growth spurt that saw him graduate at 6'5”, after starting high school at 5'6”.
 Hanson played high school baseball for coach Lew Watts.
-Eschewing being drafted by the Montreal Expos as a teenager, he attended Wake Forest University (majoring in economics), and in 1984 he played collegiate summer baseball with the Orleans Cardinals of the Cape Cod Baseball League.
-In 2024, he was inducted into the Wake Forest Sports Hall of Fame.
+Eschewing being drafted by the Montreal Expos as a teenager, he attended Wake Forest University, majoring in economics.
+In 1984, he played collegiate summer baseball with the Orleans Cardinals of the Cape Cod Baseball League.
+In 1985, he was an All-Atlantic Coast Conference pitcher.
+That summer, he pitched for the U.S. collegiate national team, going 5–1 with a 1.41 ERA as the team competed in the Intercontinental Cup in Canada.

 Professional career

-Hanson was drafted twice by major league teams, as the Montreal Expos drafted him in the seventh round of the 1983 amateur draft.
-He elected to play baseball in college instead and was subsequently drafted three years later by the Seattle Mariners in the second round.
-He rose from Double-A ball to Triple-A by 1987 and was called up by the Mariners as a September callup in 1988; he went back to AAA in 1989 before rising back up to the majors.
-He started six games and went 2-3 with a 3.24 ERA, which included going 7.1 innings in his debut on September 5, allowing no earned runs with six hits.
-He went 9-5 with a 3.18 ERA in 17 games while striking out 75 with 32 walks.
-He excelled in 1990, going 18-9 with a 3.24 ERA and a career-high 236 innings to go with a career-best in strikeouts with 211 to 68 walks.
-Hanson pitched the Opening Day game of the 1991 season, facing the California Angels.
-He went 8 1/3 and allowed three runs on eight hits and took the loss.
-That year, he went 8-8 on 27 starts while having a 3.81 ERA with 143 strikeouts and 56 walks.
-The following year saw him lose a league-leading 17 times as he went 8-17 on thirty starts with 112 strikeouts and 57 walks.
-He closed his Seattle tenure out with an 11-12 record in 1993 with 163 strikeouts and 60 walks.
-He was traded on November 2 along with Bret Boone to the Cincinnati Reds for Bobby Ayala and Dan Wilson.
+Hanson was drafted twice by major league teams, as the Montreal Expos drafted him in the seventh round of the 1983 MLB draft.
+He chose to play college baseball instead and was subsequently drafted three years later by the Seattle Mariners in the second round.
+He rose from Double-A ball to Triple-A by 1987 and was called up by the Mariners as a September call-up in 1988.
+That year, he led the Pacific Coast League with 154 strikeouts.
+He went back Triple-A in 1989 before rising back up to the majors.
+He started six games and went 2–3 with a 3.24 ERA, which included going 7 1/3 scoreless innings in his debut on September 5, allowing six hits.
+He went 9–5 with a 3.18 ERA in 17 games while striking out 75 with 32 walks.
+He excelled in 1990, going 18–9 with a 3.24 ERA and a career-high 236 innings to go with a career-best in strikeouts with 211 to 68 walks.

+Hanson started on Opening Day of the 1991 season, facing the California Angels.
+He went 8 1/3 innings, allowed three runs on eight hits, and took the loss.
+That year, he went 8–8 in 27 starts with a 3.81 ERA, 143 strikeouts, and 56 walks.
+The following year saw him lose a league-leading 17 times as he went 8–17 on 30 starts with 112 strikeouts and 57 walks.
+He closed his Seattle tenure with an 11–12 record in 1993 with 163 strikeouts and 60 walks.